 Yes it does matter, you need your temperature at rest; your Basal Body Temperature.
 Some women find it useful to lay the thermometer on their phones before they go to sleep, because their phone tends to be the first thing they grab on waking.

 Should you already have been driven out of bed by a crying child or a full bladder, then do temp as soon as you remember and tick the box “questionable temperature” if you use Kindara.
 Also mark this box if your temperature could be off because you are ill, have traveled overnight, had several glasses of alcohol the night before, or slept very poorly.
 In Fertility Friend the temperature is automatically shown as an open circle instead of a closed on if you tick any box that could affect your reading.

 3. Do I really need to take my temperature every day?

 Initially, yes.
 I recommend that you take your temperature every day for at least 3 cycles.
 After that you can decide to start a few days before suspected ovulation so you can pick up on the temp rise and stop after 3 days after temp is confirmed up.
-It can however be useful to continue until you have a temperature drop so that you can prepare for menses.
-Especially if you are trying to conceive it is tends to be easier to deal with the disappointment of not being pregnant when they see a temperature drop than getting a negative pregnancy test.
+It can however be useful to continue until you have a temperature drop so that you can prepare for your period.
+Especially if you are trying to conceive it is tends to be easier to deal with the disappointment of not being pregnant when you see a temperature drop than by getting a negative pregnancy test.